muathye/portal/docs/articles/2023-05-30-chatgpt-prompt-engineering-for-developers-part-1.md

 Large Language Models (LLMs) have been a game-changer in the field of artificial intelligence and natural language processing.
 They have been used in various applications, such as language translation, speech recognition, and chat bots, to name a few.
 In this article, we'll dive into the ChatGPT Prompt Engineering for Developers and learn about the best practices for using LLM technology in software applications.

 [[toc]]

+## Guidelines for Prompting

+In this lesson, you'll practice two prompting principles and their related tactics in order to write effective prompts for large language models.

 ## Setup